John Marshall

 Historical significance

-Supreme Court, and he is widely regarded as one of the most influential justices ever to serve.
-Constitution, and he played a major role in Virginia's ratification of that document.
+He remains the longest-serving chief justice and fifth-longest-serving justice in the history of the U.S. Supreme Court, and he is widely regarded as one of the most influential justices ever to serve.
+Marshall favored the ratification of the U.S. Constitution, and he played a major role in Virginia's ratification of that document.